-Carlyle’s Catering, J.D.’s Bar-B-Que and Time to Dine are each committed to being readily available for your catering and event needs.
-All requests for catering services must be made through one of these three contracted companies.
+Requests for catering services must be made through KSU Hospitality Services or one of the three contracted companies.
 Please follow the steps outlined below to plan your event.

 - You are responsible for processing all resulting invoices and ensuring timely payment to the caterer.

-To ensure appropriate safety and sanitation practices are followed, the use of secondary external catering providers requires University Dining approval.
-Please include all the requested documents and a copy of the catering quote when submitting the Secondary External Catering Request Form and the supporting documents is 14 business days before the scheduled event.
+To ensure appropriate safety and sanitation practices are followed, the use of secondary external catering providers requires University Dining approval prior to confirming services with the requested caterer.
+When submitting the Secondary External Catering Request Form, please ensure a copy of the catering quote and the supporting documents are submitted 10 business days before the scheduled event.
+If you are unable to upload supporting documents to the form, please forward these to email@example.com.
 All requests are based on the approval or denial of University Dining Director and evaluated on a case-by-case basis.
 Licensing and insurance are required by law, and it’s our responsibility to do our due diligence to ensure that food is safe for our guests to consume.
 Even if an external caterer has previously provided successful service on KSU premises, that does not legitimize a legal precedent for food safety.

-Due to health regulations, leftovers cannot be removed from any event space.
-All contracted caterers ensure that food is temperature-controlled and served in safe conditions.
+Due to health regulations, leftovers cannot be removed from any event space, for any reason.
+While onsite, all contracted caterers ensure that food is temperature-controlled and served in safe conditions.
 When guests take food, the shift in the environment puts guests at risk of foodborne illnesses.
 This policy is strictly enforced.

 Catering Contract Exemptions